nexCor/twitchmode/README.md

 You can post to any chat you have the privilege to post regular messages.

-Twitch doesn't allow direct password logins through their Twitch IRC API, so you'll need to use the oauth token to login (it's a replacement for your password so treat it like your password!).
+Twitch doesn't allow direct password logins through their Twitch IRC API, so you'll need to use the oauth token to login.
+It's a replacement for your password so treat it like your password!.

 You can generate your oauth token in here https://twitchapps.com/tmi/